The Franchise Law Review: Switzerland

 Switzerland is a particularly popular seat of arbitration.
 Arbitration provides tailor-made dispute resolution and is particularly suitable for disputes that the parties wish to resolve in all discretion or that involves lots of documents in a foreign language.
 Swiss law fully recognises the coexistence of state judgments and arbitral awards, whether they are rendered to parties based in Switzerland or abroad.

-Furthermore, the Swiss Chambers' Arbitration Institution, a not-for-profit organisation, offers means of dispute resolution based on the Swiss Rules of International Arbitration.
+Furthermore, the Swiss Arbitration Centre (the successor of the Swiss Chambers' Arbitration Institution17) offers means of dispute resolution based on the Swiss Rules of International Arbitration.

 However, Swiss courts have a good reputation and are particularly suitable for commercial disputes.
 Before opting for an arbitration clause in their franchise agreement templates, foreign franchisors should evaluate whether arbitration would be advantageous in their particular situation.
 For example, the costs of arbitration remain high despite the absence of appeal if the dispute involves a small monetary amount.
 It is recommended to reserve this mode of dispute resolution for disputes involving large sums of money or that must be kept secret.

-Mediation (ad hoc or institutional mediation; e.g., pursuant to the Swiss Mediation Rules)16 is a recognised form of alternative dispute resolution to be initiated as a preliminary step or during pending litigation.
-To that extent, the Swiss Code of Civil Proceedings (SCCP) provides provisions articulating the relation between mediation and judicial proceedings in civil matters17 but does not govern the mediation process itself.
+Mediation (ad hoc or institutional mediation; e.g., pursuant to the Swiss Rules of Mediation of the Swiss Arbitration Centre)18 is a recognised form of alternative dispute resolution to be initiated as a preliminary step or during pending litigation.
+To that extent, the Swiss Code of Civil Proceedings (SCCP) provides provisions articulating the relation between mediation and judicial proceedings in civil matters19 but does not govern the mediation process itself.
 As a general rule, initiating a mediation process requires the consent of all parties involved.
 However, some franchise agreements provide for an escalation process, including compulsory mediation as a preliminary step to arbitration or litigation before Swiss courts.

 There is no specific procedure or industry practice for franchising disputes.
 Typically, proceedings may be conducted successively in three levels of courts.
 The cantons usually provide for two levels of courts.
 In civil matters, the cantons may introduce commercial courts as the sole cantonal instance for commercial matters.
 Sole cantonal instances further exist in all cantons for disputes in connection with intellectual property rights, antitrust and unfair competition law.